 about Kate

-Kate Bae is an independent curator and immigrant artist who works on site-specific installations and paintings based in Brooklyn and Busan.
-Bae holds an MFA from the Rhode Island School of Design and a BFA in painting from the School of the Art Institute of Chicago.
-She founded Women’s Cactus for the Arts and has exhibited nationally and internationally, most recently at Jeju Museum of Art and the Brooklyn Museum, NY.
-She is a grant recipient of the Puffin Foundation, Real Art Award, MVP Chapter Lead Grant from Malikah Gender Justice Institute, and Ora Lerman Trust.
-She has attended residencies, including the Golden Foundation, the Studios at Mass MoCA, the Trestle Gallery, the Wassaic Project, Chashama, and Lower East Side Printshop Keyholder Residency among others.
+Kate Bae is a multi-disciplinary immigrant artist based in Brooklyn and Busan.
+Her practice encompasses painting, alongside the creation of site-specific installations and sculptural works.
+Bae holds an MFA from the Rhode Island School of Design and a BFA in Painting from the School of the Art Institute of Chicago.
+She is the founder of Women's Cactus for the Arts and has exhibited nationally and internationally, including recent shows at the Jeju Museum of Art and the Brooklyn Museum.

 Statement